xRyul/can-I-walk-my-dog-today/README.md

 ## To Do

 - [ ] Fix walking advice!
 It is dangerously high.
+  - [ ] Newline for walking advice.
+Provide explanation why? e.g. expnd wlaking advice card or maybe provide a small chart with all possible metrics?
 - [ ] Look into Input Validation: cities, postcodes, locations
 - [ ] Unit options: Celsius, Farenheit
 - [ ] Implement breed-specific recommendations